The major historic monuments in FranceThis

 Seine in Paris.

-- Strasbourg: Old quarter, including "Petite France", half-timbered hoses, canals, and famous mediaeval cathedral
+: Old quarter, including "Petite France", half-timbered

-- Nice:
+- Nice

 was Italian until the eighteenth century.
 Very narrow streets, piazzas,